prateekbhujel/ThunderPHP/readme.md

-Here is an updated version of your README that reflects the changes you mentioned:

----

 # ThunderPHP - A Plugin-Based PHP Framework

 ThunderPHP is a PHP MVC (Model-View-Controller) framework designed to accelerate your web development projects by harnessing the power of plugins.
 Unlike starting from scratch with every project, ThunderPHP allows you to build upon a solid foundation, combining the flexibility of WordPress with the simplicity of lightweight frameworks like CodeIgniter.